Syfert Injury Law Firm

 (10) Nothing in this section is intended to prohibit the parent or next of kin of a person who is held in or treated under a mental health facility or program from requesting and receiving information limited to a summary of that person’s treatment plan and current physical and mental condition.
 Release of such information shall be in accordance with the code of ethics of the profession involved.

-(11) Patients shall have reasonable access to their clinical records, unless such access is determined by the patient’s physician to be harmful to the patient.
-If the patient’s right to inspect his or her clinical record is restricted by the facility, written notice of such restriction shall be given to the patient and the patient’s guardian, guardian advocate, attorney, and representative.
-In addition, the restriction shall be recorded in the clinical record, together with the reasons for it.
-The restriction of a patient’s right to inspect his or her clinical record shall expire after 7 days but may be renewed, after review, for subsequent 7-day periods.
+(11) Patients must have reasonable access to their clinical records, unless such access is determined by the patient’s physician or the patient’s psychiatric nurse to be harmful to the patient.
+If the patient’s right to inspect his or her clinical record is restricted by the facility, written notice of such restriction must be given to the patient and the patient’s guardian, guardian advocate, attorney, and representative.
+In addition, the restriction must be recorded in the clinical record, together with the reasons for it.
+The restriction of a patient’s right to inspect his or her clinical record expires after 7 days but may be renewed, after review, for subsequent 7-day periods.

 (12) Any person who fraudulently alters, defaces, or falsifies the clinical record of any person receiving mental health services in a facility subject to this part, or causes or procures any of these offenses to be committed, commits a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.